 Comparison of network capacity of WSD

+[NOTE EBU: the results are deleted because they are based on incorrect calculations; in addition, the possible “network capacity of WSD” doesn’t seem to be relevant in a Report on ‘technical and operational requirements for the operation of WSDs – in any case, 9 Tables listing ‘capacity’ seems excessive]

 The WSD network capacity [bits/Hz] in down link based on the three kinds of location specific output power level calculation methods is shown here.
 Table 5 shows the network capacity calculation related parameters.
 As shown in this table, no detail network access protocol and no uplink performance of WSD network is considered here, because there is no impact on the objective of this report to analyse the differences among different calculation methods for location specific WSD output power level.